bzz-framework/bzz/docs/signals.rst

 Arguments:

-* sender - The tornado handler that created the new instance of your model.
+* sender - The model that assigned the signal
 * instance - The instance that was created.
+* handler - The tornado handler that created the new instance of your model.

 Example handler::